 Any interview will never be successful without preparation.
 The best way is to practice few common interview questions in advance to crack the interview.
 Here is a list of common non-technical interview questions and technical interview questions for freshers.
 Once you have been well practiced with these type of interview questions, it will be very useful in the interview as well increase your self-confidence.

-Non Technical Interview Questions and Answers for Freshers:
+Non Technical Interview Questions and Answers For Fresh Graduates:

 1. Tell me about yourself: